hburn7/TRT2API/README.md

   - Returns all logs in the database.

-- **Get Logs by Match ID:** `GET /api/matchlog/{matchID:int}`
+- **Get Logs by Match Id:** `GET /api/matchlog/{matchId:int}`

   - Returns all logs for a specific match.
-Note: This is not the osu! match ID, but the match ID from the database.
+Note: This is not the osu! match Id, but the match Id from the database.

 - **Add Log:** `POST /api/matchlog/add`
   - Adds a new matchlog entry.
 Returns error 400 if the request is malformed.